hawkinsw/CPPTimes/CompilationComponentsPizzaPartyStart.md

 }</pre>
 </html>

-The first thing we noticed was a missing `;` at the end of _statement_ that printed the trivia fact about George Rieveschl.
+The first thing we noticed was a missing `;` at the end of the _statement_ that printed the trivia fact about George Rieveschl.
 In C++, all statements, complete instructions that define a computation, must end in a semicolon.

 The great thing about this error was that we could discover it with the help of the compiler.
 Any error that the compiler can detect is known as a _compile-time error_ because it is an error that happens, well, at compile time.
 Of course, this statement begs the question -- Just _what is_ compile time?
 Compile time is when the programmed is compiled.